Merit (Christianity): Church teaching

-Lutheranism and Calvinism
+Lutheranism

-Martin Luther emphasized the merit of Christ by considering justification as entirely the work of God.
-When God's righteousness is mentioned in the gospel, it is God's action of declaring righteous the unrighteous sinner who has faith in Jesus Christ.
-The righteousness by which the person is justified (declared righteous) is not his own (theologically, proper righteousness) but that of another, Christ, (alien righteousness).
-"That is why faith alone makes someone just and fulfills the law," said Luther.
-"Faith is that which brings the Holy Spirit through the merits of Christ".
-Thus faith, for Luther, is a gift from God, and "...a living, bold trust in God's grace, so certain of God's favor that it would risk death a thousand times trusting in it."
-This faith grasps Christ's righteousness and appropriates it for the believer.
-He explained his concept of "justification" in preparation for the Council of Trent in his Smalcald Articles:

-Luther opposed the view that the law is not intended for Christians in the Antinomian Controversy with Johannes Agricola.
+The Lutheran Churches teach that God rewards good works done by Christians; the Apology of the Augsburg Confession teaches: "We also affirm what we have often said, that although justification and eternal life go along with faith, nevertheless, good works merit other bodily and spiritual rewards and degrees of reward.
+According to 1 Corinthians 3:8, ‘Each will receive his wages according to his labor.’"
+It further teaches:

-In his 1532 Commentary on the Sermon of the Mount, Martin Luther criticized Catholic doctrine concerning condign merit.
-He noted that while the reward one gains from condign merit is much greater than that of congruent merit, the sort of good works said to attain each type of merit is similar.
+Regarding the Roman Catholic doctrine, in the Latin version of his Assertion of Article Thirty Six (1521) Martin Luther denied the category of congruous merit, writing that Paul "wanted it to be understood that everything we are and do by our nature merits wrath and not at all grace."
+In his 1532 Commentary on the Sermon of the Mount, he noted that while the reward one gains from condign merit is much greater than that of congruent merit, the sort of good works said to attain each type of merit is similar.
 Luther thought it did not make sense that the two types of merit could be gained by similar actions when the benefit of condign merit is so much greater than the benefit of congruent merit.

+Reformed

 According to the doctrine of Calvin (Instit., III, ii, 4) good works are "impurities and defilement" (inquinamenta et sordes), but God covers their innate hideousness with the cloak of the merits of Christ, and imputes them to the predestined as good works in order that he may requite them not with life eternal, but at most with a temporal reward.